The suitable power and efficiency of your gas fire

 The importance of the right return and power

 The efficiency of the fire indicates what percentage of the energy released during the combustion of the gas is converted into heat.
 For efficiency, the higher the efficiency, the more economical the fire is.
 If you buy a gas fire with a high efficiency, you save on both fuel costs and the environment.
 So it is advisable in all cases to buy a gas fire with a high efficiency.

 However, if the power of your fire is too high, the room will quickly become too hot.
 As a result, you are soon forced to turn the fire low or even off and you no longer enjoy the flames.
 In addition, a high-power fire cannot optimally dissipate heat.
 It is therefore important to buy a gas fire or gas stove that fits well with the room you heat in terms of power.

-Determining the correct capacity of a gas fire
+Determining the correct power of a gas fire

-Is your home equipped with good insulation, such as roof insulation, floor and / or cavity wall insulation or double-glazing?
-This is usually the case for new, recently built houses or homes that have not been professionally renovated and insulated until recently.
-The red class (A) applies to a home like this when determining the required capacity for your fire.
+Is your home equipped with good insulation, such as roof insulation, floor and / or cavity wall insulation, or double glazing?
+This is usually the case with recent new-build homes or homes that have been professionally renovated and insulated not so long ago.
+With such a home, the red line (A) applies when determining the required power of your fire.

-Is your home fitted with insulation but already slightly older, for example?
-Do you have double-glazing, but only basic wall and floor insulation?
-Then adhere to the orange class (B) when determining your required capacity.
-Obviously, you can also choose to insulate the house first and then purchase a fire with a lower capacity, which ultimately saves heating costs.
+Is your home equipped with insulation, but for example a bit older?
+Do you have double glazing, but do you only have basic wall and floor insulation?
+Then you can keep the orange line (B) when determining the required power.
+You can of course also choose to insulate the house better first and then purchase a fire with a lower power, this ultimately saves heating costs.

-Is your home poorly insulated and do you not have double-glazing?
-Then adhere to class C when determining the right capacity for your gas fire.
-Keep in mind that if you allow your home to be better insulated in the future, you may have a fire that provides too much capacity.
+Is your home poorly insulated and do you not have double glazing?
+Then follow line C when determining the right power for your gas fire.
+Keep in mind that if you have your home better insulated in the future, you may have a fire that provides too much power.